 There is always a balancing act in play when it comes to a family’s finances.
 And parents are often faced with tough financial decisions when it comes to choosing between supporting their children and taking care of their own financial future.
-Unfortunately, many parents end up risking retirement savings because they want to ensure their child has the best chance of getting a great education.
+Unfortunately, many parents are risking retirement savings because they want to ensure their child has the best chance of getting a great education.
 And while it is commendable for parents to want to pay for their child’s education, they have to think about the cost it is putting on the future they would be able to lead heading into retirement.
-Start by comparing student loans from all the major options at LendEDU.
+Start by comparing student loans from all the major options at SoFi.

 Risking Retirement for a College Education

 Using Retirement Money